 Photo Credit: © Getty Images/Erstudiostok

-Betsy St. Amant Haddox is the author of more than fifteen inspirational romance novels and novellas.
-She resides in north Louisiana with her hubby, two total-opposite young daughters, a vast collection of novels, and an impressive stash of Pickle chips.
-Betsy has a B.A. in Communications and a deep-rooted passion for seeing women restored in Christ.
-When she’s not sweating it out at Camp Gladiator or trying to prove unicorns are real, Betsy can usually be found somewhere in the vicinity of a white-chocolate mocha.
-Look for her latest novel with Revell, Tacos for Two, coming October 2021.
-You can visit Betsy at http://www.betsystamant.com.
+Betsy St. Amant Haddox is the author of over twenty romance novels and novellas.
+She resides in north Louisiana with her hubby, two daughters, an impressive stash of coffee mugs, and one furry Schnauzer-toddler.
+Betsy has a B.A. in Communications and a deep-rooted passion for seeing women restored to truth.
+When she’s not composing her next book or trying to prove unicorns are real, Betsy can be found somewhere in the vicinity of an iced coffee.
+She is a regular contributor to iBelieve.com and offers author coaching and editorial services via Storyside LLC.

 Want more interaction with the women of iBelieve?
 Join our fans, writers, and editors at the iBelieve Facebook group, Together in Faith, for more videos, stories, testimonies, prayers and more.
 Visit here to join the community!